Adding your SMTP settings into Nutshell allows you to send emails, using our BCC feature allows you to push outside emails in.

 Steps to configure SMTP

-- Click your initials/your avatar on the top right next to the bell icon
+- Click your initials/your avatar on the bottom left, below the bell icon

 - Click settings